 Add a little excitement to your bush-walking with a trip over the swinging bridges.
 Suspended over the Huon and Picton Rivers, the bridges are part of McKay’s Track in the Tahune Forest Reserve.
 Following the river banks, and then crossing as the water rushes below, is pretty exhilarating.

 A steel arm stretches out from the main walkway towards the junction of the Huon and Picton Rivers.
 Not for the faint-hearted, the cantilever is suspended almost 50 metres above ground level.
-We did mention Tasmanian Adventure, but it all seems fairly safe.
-Now I’m back on the ground, anyway!
+We did say Tasmanian Adventure… but it all seems fairly safe.
+Now that I’m back on the ground, anyway!

 Eagle Glide Hang Gliding